dmonterom/face_recognition_TF2/README.md

 The dataset used for training is the CASIA-Webface dataset used in [insightface](https://github.com/deepinsight/insightface), and can be downloaded from their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
 The images are aligned using mtcnn and cropped to 112x112.

-The net is trained from scratch using a Tesla P100 and a batch size of 16.

 The results of the training are evaluated with lfw, using the same metrics as deepinsight.

 A Dockerfile is also provided with all prerequisites installed.

-The full training and testing code is provided.
+The full training and evaluation code is provided.

 ### Prerequisites